cwahn/efp/README.md

 EFP is tested with Catch2 with g++ and clang.
 ```
 ===============================================================================
-All tests passed (344 assertions in 70 test cases)
+All tests passed (461 assertions in 94 test cases)
 ```

 ## Requirements

 Requires C++ 11 or later.

+## Acknowledgement
+- format
+  - The formatting functionality of the library is heavily influenced by [tfc/ppprint](https://github.com/tfc/pprintpp.git).
+The great idea of compile-time formatting with C++11 has an excellent fit with SFINAE tools of EFP and rewritten in favor of EFP's language and some additional support for EFP String.
+  -
 ## License

 Drafting of this library is started in the July of 2023 by Ahn, Chanwoo for an embedded project.